 - Your baby makes too much fluid.
 This happens in rare cases.

-- Congenital aqueductal stenosis
+- Congenital aqueductal stenosis (narrowing of the aqueduct)

 - Neural tube defects, such as spina bifida

 - Bleeding inside your baby’s brain